eovchar/neteng-roadmap/README.md

 TODO:
 - [x] ship 2024 update.
 - [ ] publish new version to roadmap.sh
 - [ ] include reference materials with links, RFCs, presentations, videos for each (most) of the topics.
+- [ ] create a yaml structure.

 ![NetengRoadmap](./img/NetengRoadmap_v2.png)